Updated: Aug 1

 Additional Ingredients: extra butter for cooking sour cream and fresh berries for garnish

-1. To make the blintz batter, sift together the flour and salt.
+1. To make the blintz batter, sift together the flour, salt, and sugar.
 In a large bowl, whisk the eggs, milk, and melted butter.
 Add the flour mixture slowly to the egg mixture, and beat until smooth.
 Cover and refrigerate for one hour.

 3. Heat a small sauté pan or crepe pan and brush lightly with melted butter.
 Using a ladle or measuring cup, pour in just enough batter to cover the bottom of the pan, about ¼ cup.
 Cook until firm (do NOT flip/only brown one side), and remove to a clean cutting board.
 Repeat until all the batter is used.